 Q: Am I too old to learn brazilian jiu-jitsu?

 Absolutely not!
-The founder of brazilian jiu-jitsu, Helio Gracie, was still training in his 90’s!
+The founder of Brazilian Jiu-Jitsu, Helio Gracie, was still training in his 90’s!
 No matter what your age is, we have classes for you.
-Our fundamentals bjj class is laid out in a way that allows you to learn technique with very little risk of injury.
-By attending our fundamentals class, you will begin to develop the technical skills necessary to enter our intermediate and advanced classes safely, so you can enjoy the lifelong journey of brazilian jiu-jitsu!
-We also offer a executive bjj class for our older students.
-The executive class if for students 36 and older that want to train in a less competitive environment.
+Our fundamentals BJJ class is laid out in a way that allows you to learn technique with very little risk of injury.
+By attending our fundamentals class you will begin to develop the technical skills necessary to enter our intermediate and advanced classes safely, so you can enjoy the lifelong journey of Brazilian Jiu-Jitsu!
+We also offer an executive BJJ class for our older students.
+The executive class is for students 36 and older that want to train in a less competitive environment.

-Just remember this quote from bjj legend Saulo Ribeiro: “It’s never too late, it’s never too bad, you’re never too sick, and never too old to start from scratch once again.”
+Just remember this quote from BJJ legend Saulo Ribeiro: “It’s never too late, it’s never too bad, you’re never too sick, and never too old to start from scratch once again.”
 No excuses!!!
 Read our blog post on BJJ for older adults!

 Q: What are the cross streets of Phoenix BJJ & MMA Academy?